 A young lad of 23 told me “I’ve won three thousand five hundred pounds.”
 I asked him what he did with that money and he said “I bought a car.”
 I then asked him how long he had had the car for and he said “two weeks!”
 He had sold it so he could go back to gambling.

-Due to the 24/7 access to online gambling sites it is so easy to become a compulsive gambler.
-Before the internet it could take years for gambling to become a problem: the bets would most likely have been smaller; they had to physically go to a bank and a betting shop; and it would all take longer.
-You couldn’t use a credit card in bookmakers like you can now.
+Due to the 24/7 access to online gambling sites, it is so easy to become a compulsive gambler.
+Before the internet, it could take years for gambling to become a problem: the bets would most likely have been smaller; they had to physically go to a bank and a betting shop, and it would all take longer.
+You couldn’t use a credit card in bookmakers as you can now.